 - Develop online research capabilities

-- Continue to develop opportunities to employ innovative technology to enhance communications with members.
-Such as the following:
+- Develop opportunities to employ innovative technology to enhance communications with members, such as:

 a.
 Development of List Serve/Blogs